TalatMeraj/TalatMeraj/README.md

       issues, ensuring optimal app performance.
 Implemented customer feedback mechanisms, leading to a 15% improvement in overall app satisfaction.
 Successfully launched and maintained app updates to meet evolving industry standards and user exceptions.

- # Skills -java ,Advanced java ,Spring Boot, Hibernate, Mysql etc.
+ # Skills -java ,Advanced java ,Spring Boot, Hibernate, Mysql, jdbc ,Html, CSS, javascript,Servlet , jsp etc.

 ## 📫 How to reach me--
 - Email: talatmeraj0@gmail.com
-- LinkedIn: www.linkedin.com/in/talat-meraj-888149197
+- LinkedIn: www.linkedin.com/in/talatmeraj
 💞️- I'm always open to collaborating on interesting projects.
 Feel free to reach out if you have a project in mind or just want to connect!